How to use this checklist

 Ensure the property is fit for habitation

-Under the Homes (Fitness for Human Habitation) Act 2018, rented properties must be fit for habitation throughout the tenancy.
-This covers damp, ventilation, heating, water supply, drainage, and structural safety.
+Rented properties must remain fit for habitation throughout the tenancy, including issues such as damp, ventilation, heating, water supply, drainage, and structural safety.